Driving Without Insurance: Penalties, Fines & Consequences by State

 Pincher's Pro Tip

 Not all insurers file SR-22s.
 If your current provider doesn't, you may need to switch to one that does.
-Filing fees are typically $15–$50, but the bigger cost is the elevated premium you'll pay throughout the SR-22 period.
-Shop around — rates between insurers can vary significantly for high-risk drivers.
+Filing fees are typically $15–$60, but the bigger cost is the elevated premium you'll pay throughout the SR-22 period.
+In 2025–2026, SR-22 drivers pay an average of $150–$467/month depending on insurer, state, and violation type.
+Providers like Erie, GEICO, and Travelers tend to be competitive for high-risk drivers — shop around, as rates vary significantly.

 Florida and Virginia may require an FR-44 instead, which demands even higher coverage limits than a standard SR-22.
-If your coverage lapses at any point during the SR-22 period, your insurer must file an SR-26 form notifying the DMV, which can trigger an immediate re-suspension of your license.
+If your coverage lapses at any point during the SR-22 period, your insurer must file an SR-26 form notifying the DMV, which can trigger an immediate re-suspension of your license — and in some states, restart the entire filing clock.
+Explore car insurance with a suspended license if your driving privileges have already been affected.

 Farmers logo